Nsustain/nsustain.com/README.md

-You can go to Nsustain and see if there's any project that's worth your ♥ or you can become a contributor and get invited to become a member of our GitHub organization.
+You can go to Nsustain and see if there's any project that's worth your ♥ or you can become a contributor.
 **[[Contribution Guidelines](https://github.com/Nsustain/nsustain.com/blob/main/CONTRIBUTING.md)]**
 Email soobinrho@nsustain.com
 if you have any question for us.
 We'll reply as promptly as possible.
-We always appreciate your feedback!
+We appreciate your feedback,
+always and forever!

 Please email security@nsustain.com
 if you've discovered any vulnerability on Nsustain.